SuryasnatGit/thrift-distributed-systems-projects/a3-map-reduce/README.md

 Note: Run commands from the project directory, where `build.xml` is localed.

  - `ant start-all`
      - Create a MapReduce server (port 9090) and 10 Nodes and a Client on the same machine.
      - All processes run in their own Java VM and as a forked process.
      - Client waits for 4 seconds before connecting the MapReduce server
      - Note: see Ant Properties on how to start targets with different values.

 - `ant start-server`
   - Starts the coordinator on the current machine on the port specified by `server.port`

 - `ant start-node`
-  - Starts a node that will connect to the server located at `server.address` and `server.port`.
+  - Starts a compute node that will connect to the server located at `server.address` and `server.port`.

 - `ant start client`
   - Starts the client that connects to the server specified under `server.address` and `server.port`